Go Green by Cycling: How Riding a Bike Helps the Planet and Your Health

 🚲 Cycling and Sustainable Living

-• Requires fewer resources to manufacture and maintain than cars
+• Requires fewer resources to manufacture and maintain compared to cars.

 💪 Personal Benefits of Going Green on Two Wheels

-For older adults or retirees looking to stay active and feel connected, cycling is one of the most rewarding daily habits you can develop.
+For older adults or retirees, cycling is one of the most rewarding daily habits to stay healthy and connected.

 ✅ Easy Ways to Start Cycling Green